tiltime/livingos-frontend-challenge-2019/README.md

 - You can use any tools to develop it's up to you.
 - Testing is a must.
 - Typescript is a plus.

+if you have any question send and email to hireme@thelivingos.com